Natalie Hoe, Principal

 The Bertelstein Family Chair

 For the first time in more than four decades, The Florida Orchestra has a new principal clarinet on stage.
-Meet Natalie Hoe, 23, who won her first principal position fresh out of graduate school at Rice University in Houston.
+Meet Natalie Hoe, who won her first principal position fresh out of graduate school at Rice University in Houston in 2017.
 She was born in Crawley, a town south of London, but moved to Hong Kong when she was 1.
 At age 17, she left for her undergraduate studies at The Colburn Conservatory in Los Angeles.
-As Natalie takes over for longtime principal Brian Moorhead, here is a Q&A to get to know her better:
+Natalie took over for longtime principal Brian Moorhead.
+Here is a Q&A to get to know her better:

 How did you choose the clarinet?

 I started the clarinet when I was 6 years old, after I had already been learning piano for two years.
 As I come from a family who enjoys listening to classical music radio stations in the car, I started to pay more attention to the pieces.
 One day the Mozart Clarinet Concerto came on and I immediately asked my Mum what instrument was playing because I was so taken by its warmth and richness.
 She responded, “That’s a clarinet!” and thus began this lifelong journey of growth and discovery with my trusty partner in crime!